 - Permanent scarring resulting from blister formation.

-- Spread of the infection in cornea causing disease known as herpetic keratitis which can lead to blindness if not treated.
+- Spread of the infection in the cornea causing disease known as herpetic keratitis which can lead to blindness if not treated.

 - Spread of infection in the lungs, liver or brain can lead to death.